Travel can be expensive, but it is possible to do whatever your budget. This article will tell you exactly how you can afford to travel the world.

 It’s not easy, but it can be done!

-The big secret is, there is absolutely nothing special about me, and there is nothing stopping you from doing the exact same thing!
+The big secret is there is absolutely nothing special about me yet I have still managed to travel the world for fifteen years!
+And there is nothing stopping you from doing the exact same thing!

 So how then do so many people set off on their very own round the world adventures every day?
 Much less travel the world constantly for years at a time?
 How can you afford to do the same?

 It’s easy!
 Well, in theory anyway.
 You simply have to utilise some of the same tried and tested techniques many of us long term travellers have been using for a long time.